freakout42/formax/docs/index.md

-**formax** is a tool for developing and executing fast, powerful and user-friedly character-based interactive database applications.
+**formax** is a tool for developing and executing fast, powerful and user-friedly character-based, interactive database applications.
 Do not confuse these applications with data-management tools like Toad, phpMyAdmin or SQLServer Management Studio.
 These are for database-admins.